How to improve in your job

 Have you ever had the experience of looking for a recipe online?

 You click on the first result, which happens to be a food blog.
-First, you scroll and scroll through 1000 words of a blogger’s life story and a detailed description of the mountains they used to visit every winter as a child, with no recipe in sight… until, just before giving up, you finally find it.
+First, you scroll through 1000 words of a blogger’s life story and a detailed description of the mountains they used to visit every winter as a child, with no recipe in sight… until, just before giving up, you finally find it.

 Well, that’s how it feels when a work email has more than 5-6 sentences.

 “We are what we repeatedly do.
-Excellence, then, is not an act, but a habit.” – Will Durant (even though it’s usually attributed to Aristotle)
+Excellence, then, is not an act, but a habit.” – Will Durant (even though it’s usually attributed to Aristotle).

 Keep up with the news in your industry

-Make an effort to stay up to date with the latest news in your industry.
-If you’re out of the loop, others won’t need a lot of time to surpass you.
+Make an effort to stay up to date with the latest trends in your industry.
+Some of the ways to keep up with what’s happening are:

-- Subscribing to blogs, youtube channels, and magazines where you can read and listen about the topics relevant to your industry;
+✅ Subscribing to blogs, youtube channels, and magazines where you can read and listen about the topics relevant to your industry.

-- Networking: know what others are up to;
+✅ Networking – Know what others are up to.

-- Getting social: social media are a resource of real-time news, so if there’s something important going on and you’re not there in person, social media is the next best thing.
+✅ Getting social – Social media are a resource of real-time news, so if there’s something important going on and you’re not there in person, social media is the next best thing.